 To avoid exposure to light and oxygen, always air seal your infusions in opaque storage containers that let as little light in as possible.
 If you purchased an infusion from a dispensary or retailer, many times the containers they’re packaged in are adequate for storage.
 Try to keep all infused products in their original containers, and if you must transfer them, make sure your products are well labeled.
 Always opt to store your products in glass when storing long-term, as plastic containers or bags may compromise your infusions over time.

-The Nuances of Storing Cannabis Oil and Edibles
+The Nuances of Storing Cannabis Oil

 Proper storage can all but eliminate the degradation of cannabinoids over time.
 However, not all infusions are created equal, and in almost every scenario, there are other ingredients involved in a product that will play a larger contribution to its expiration date.